KamsiO/Lorien_Legacies_WebApp/README.md

 * Go to localhost:8888 on preferred browser.
 Enjoy!

 ## Features
+To explore the website without installing, use this 3rd-party hosted [demo](https://thelorienlegacies.000webhostapp.com).

 ### Homepage
 The homepage is a landing page for the web apllication.
 There is a video showing the signature warning at the beginning of each book in the series in the background of the header, plus there are image links to the 3 other pages in the web app.